RestlessByte/usingOpenAI/README.md

-# Package for integration in your project AI together Open AI API [ChatGPT, Grok, OpenRouter, DeepSeek, Ollama, Mistral and other providers] 🚀
+# Package for integration in your project AI together Open AI API [ChatGPT, OpenRouter, DeepSeek, Ollama, Mistral and other providers] 🚀

 ## ## Link to our chat bot in Telegram with using AI Powered [***https://t.me/AIHub0_bot***]